 Resident Doctors of Canada (RDoC) represents over 10,000 resident doctors across Canada.
 Established in 1972, we are a not-for-profit organization providing a unified, national voice for our Membership.
 RDoC collaborates with other national health organizations to foster excellence in training, wellness, and patient care.
 Through its Board of Directors, RDoC provides a unique opportunity for you to represent the interests of residents across Canada and help shape the environment in which we work and train.

 RDoC seeks candidates from British Columbia to fill two (2) positions on the RDoC Board of Directors.

-Any candidate for the RDoC Board must be eligible to become an RDoC Member in good standing within three months of their election.
-Every RDoC Board Member must become an RDoC Member in good standing within three months of their election.
+Any candidate for the RDoC Board must be an RDBC member in good standing, and be a resident as of July 2020.
 Candidates must also possess any of the following attributes:

 - Governance skills (previously served with other organizations as a Board Member or executive Member; e.g., Secretary, Vice President, Treasurer, Committee Chair, etc.)

 - Management skills (previous experience in policy, advocacy, medical education, professionalism, communications, wellbeing).

 - From all specialties (Family Medicine and all Royal College specialties).

 - Previous RDoC representation as a liaison representative or a RDoC Committee / Project Team / Working Group Member.